 Ben Gilbert is an NCTJ-trained journalist with more than 15 years’ experience at the frontline of web media at leading digital platforms such as Yahoo and Microsoft.
 Most recently, he was editorial director at the disruptive startup MOVE Guides.
 A former music journalist, Ben has developed digital content strategy and created dynamic content as a writer, editor and producer.
 He is an Associate Lecturer at London College of Communication and Westminster University, holding an MA in Media, Culture & Communication from the Institute of Education.

-Course Handbook: Download an example course handbook for Summer Journalism 2018 handbook (300KB).
+Download an example course handbook Summer Journalism handbook (656KB).